TOMKIBOI/CRYPTO-HAWKSHAW/README.md

 ## Demo

-You can see a live demo of the CryptoTrack application [right here](https://tomkiboi.github.io/CRYPTO-HAWKSHAW/).
+You can see a live demo of the CryptoHawkshaw application [right here](https://tomkiboi.github.io/CRYPTO-HAWKSHAW/).

 ![page-showcase](app-showcase/app-showcase-1.gif)